Pleistoannelida: Morphological

 There has been research conducted to help determine the taxonomy of the clade Pleistoannelida.
 The research includes the morphological characteristics of the clade as well as the phylum Annelida as a whole.
 For example, there are studies of gene expression in annelids.
-It was supported that larval eyes of annelids are considered homologous to pigmented eyes of bilaterians.
+It was supported that larval eyes of annelids are considered homologous to pigmented eyes of other bilaterians.
 It is believed that annelid adult eyes evolved in a common ancestor of Pleistoannelida.
-Besides the eyes, it has also been studied that commissures in the brain, glanglia, and nuchal organs were to have also evolved in the lineage of Pleistonannelida (Errantia and Sedentaria) by observing Magelona mirabilis.
-At a cellular level, it was found that the highly conserved mitochondrial gene order could be only depicted to the clade Pleistoannelida.
+Besides the eyes, it has also been studied that commissures in the brain, glanglia, and nuchal organs were to have also evolved in the lineage of Pleistonannelida by observing Magelona mirabilis.

 Genetic

 There has been much research done on the genetics of Pleistoannelida and Annelida as a whole to determine the phylogeny of the clade, because many taxa do not share ancestral characteristics.
 Genetic studies have led to the current phylogenetic tree, which separates the clade into the two sister groups of Errantia and Sedentaria.
 Genetic data was also used in the placement of groups of Myzostomida, Nerilliade, and Aberranta within Pleistoannelida.
 These groups were previously thought to be anywhere from annelids to flatworms, but genetics studies have found strong evidence to place them solidly in Annelida, with the closest relations to groups in the clade Pleistoannelida.
 The most current research puts Myzostomida in Errantia, however the data is not strong enough to make this a certainty.
 Research places Nerillidae closest to Eunicida (supported by certain morphology) and places Aberranta near Nerillidae or syllids and nereidids.

+At a cellular level, it was found that the highly conserved mitochondrial gene order could be only depicted to the clade Pleistoannelida.